-The remuneration systems for the Board of Managing Directors were comprehensively reviewed in the 2022 financial year for compliance with the business and risk strategies as well as the regulatory requirements in accordance with Section 12 InstitutsVergV and their appropriateness was established.
+The remuneration systems for the Board of Managing Directors were comprehensively reviewed in the 2023 financial year for compliance with the business and risk strategies as well as the regulatory requirements in accordance with Section 12 InstitutsVergV and their appropriateness was established.

-Remuneration 2022
+Remuneration 2023

-In 2022, remuneration of members of LBBW's Board of Managing Directors consisted of fixed, non-performance-based remuneration and a performance-based variable component.
-In addition to the contractually agreed remuneration, the fixed remuneration includes payments into the company pension scheme and all other benefits (essentially the use of a company car).
+In 2023, remuneration of members of LBBW's Board of Managing Directors consisted of fixed, non-performancebased remuneration and a performance-based variable component.
+In addition to the contractually agreed fixed salary, the fixed remuneration includes payments into the company pension scheme and all other benefits (essentially the use of a company car).